-How to care for children with chickenpox
+How to care for a child with chickenpox

 Chickenpox is a highly contagious disease caused by a virus.
 Although the incidence of chickenpox has declined significantly since the development of the chickenpox vaccine, there are still children who develop chickenpox every year.
 Fortunately, there is a lot parents can do at home to help ease their children’s symptoms and prevent skin infections.